Frequently Asked Questions

 Structurally, the Association comprises eight geographically defined Regions which, in turn, currently support some 17 smaller divisions called Chapters.

-The regions are Newfoundland & Labrador, the Maritimes, Quebec, the National Capital Region & Nunavut, Ontario, Manitoba, Alberta, Saskatchewan & the Northwest Territories, British Columbia & Yukon.
-The Chapters are Western Newfoundland; Moncton, Prince Edward Island and Cape Breton; Quebec City; Matane; Rimouski; Saguenay/Lac-Saint-Jean; South-Western Ontario, Golden Horseshoe, Durham, Trent and North-Central Ontario; Calgary; Saskatchewan; Vancouver Island and Southern Interior BC.
+The Chapters are: Western Newfoundland; Moncton, Fredericton/Saint John; Prince Edward Island and Cape Breton; Quebec City; Matane; Rimouski; Saguenay/Lac-Saint-Jean; South-Western Ontario, Golden Horseshoe, Durham-Trent and North-Central Ontario; Calgary; Saskatchewan; Vancouver Island and Southern Interior BC.

 The regional presidents are elected by and serve terms defined by the members of their respective Regions, who also elect their own directors and other officers.
-Chapters are typically represented on Regional boards by their President.
+Chapters are typically represented on regional boards by their President.

-The national Board of Directors is charged with overseeing the day-to-day operations of the CBC PNA, assisted by a small, part time staff in the Association’s head office, located in Ottawa.
+The national Board of Directors is charged with overseeing the day-to-day operations of the CBC PNA, assisted by a small,

 All national, regional and chapter-level officers and directors are volunteers, serving without remuneration.

-There are over 5800 members from among the roughly 10,283 CBC pensioners and survivors.
+There are over 6075 members from among the roughly 10,300 CBC pensioners and survivors.

 The PNA is funded by the dues paid by its members.
 When you complete your membership application, you authorize the CBC to deduct Association dues from your pension cheque.
 The current rate of dues is 0.32% of gross pension – less than 1/3 of one percent.
 On an average pension of $21,000 per annum this works out to about $5.60 per month; on a smaller pension, say $1,000.00 per month, the dues would be $3.20 per month.